Browse our guides or talk to our team.

 Making a Diagram in Gliffy Online means it’s easy for your peers to review and give you feedback.
 Save your diagram by clicking the button in the upper right.
 If you’re using a paid Gliffy account, learn how to share your diagram and ask for feedback.

 Last, clean up your diagram by making sure that everything is clearly aligned, the swimlanes are the right size, and that it’s easy to follow the flow of information.
 You can turn on Drawing Guides and Snap to Grid in the toolbar along the top of the screen, just to the left of the artist’s palette themes icon.
 Add color to any shape by clicking on it, opening shape properties by clicking on the square, and then changing the stroke or fill colors.

-Now that you know how to draw a BPMN diagram, build one in a snap with Gliffy’s easy-to-use diagramming tool.
+Now that you've read our BPMN tutorial and know how to draw a BPMN diagram, build one in a snap with Gliffy’s easy-to-use diagramming tool.

 Gliffy OnlineAtlassian Apps

 Not ready to get started?
 Read more on our blog post, What is BPMN? or visit our Guide to BPMN Symbols.